 Ready to replace those home fries calories you burned off?
 Time to head down to the Fairhaven district for some more history and of course, food.
 The Colophon Café sits adjacent to the Fairhaven Green, an outdoor space that is usually filled to capacity during the summer months.
 The Café makes every meal to order, and has a large variety of vegetarian and gluten-free alternatives.
 Founded in 1985, the Café serves delicious soups for those cold winter days, and their sandwiches are simply amazing.
 I would recommend trying the African Peanut Soup and pairing it with a B-Bat Sandwich- bacon, basil, avocado and tomato.
 You won’t go wrong with that selection!

-Well- you’re just down the street from a great ice cream place, so you might as well swing in to Mallard’s for a sweet treat.
-Mallards (mallardicecream.com) makes all their ice cream locally, and therefore you are guaranteed fresh flavors!
-With just 9 permanent flavors, Mallard’s continuously switches things up so the flavor profiles are amazing.
+Well, you’re just down the street from a great ice cream place, so you might as well swing in to Mallard for a sweet treat.
+Mallard makes all their ice cream locally, and therefore you are guaranteed fresh flavors!
+With just nine permanent flavors, Mallard continuously switches things up so the flavor profiles are amazing.
 Mixing fresh ingredients, the shop churns 5 gallons at a time.
-Look for the seasonal flavors for a real flavor experience!
+Look for the seasonal flavors for a real flavor experience.

-I hope you enjoyed your day in the wonderful city of Bellingham!
+I hope you enjoyed your day in Bellingham.
 There are so many things to do here that this list is of course not all inclusive.
-There is something for everyone- you will not be disappointed!
+There is something for everyone, and you will not be disappointed.
 Cheers!